williamaerus/youtube-downloader-python/README.md

 then at line 14 in the code change `yd.download('./')` with `yd.download('final directory')` if you don't change it's gonna save the video in the same directory as the file

+if you are on linux and you want to get notifications once the video is downloaded just uncomment line 2,12,13 of the code

 # linux terminal

 `python3 main.py "link"`